solidi/algorithms/ctci/README.md

 1. array[(2 * currentNodeIndex) + 2]  Returns the right child node.
 1. Tries, also known as Prefix Tree, is an efficient string look up O(k) and identifies strings that begin with.
 1. Graphs can be directed or undirected.
-1. Graphs are typically stored in adjacency list or adjacency matrixes.
+1. Graphs are typically stored in adjacency list or adjacency matrices.

 ## Takeaways